 As attitudes and behavior around drug and alcohol use among kids have evolved over the years, so have our messages, campaigns and programs.

-With partners in science, business, education, government, as well as fellow nonprofits and dedicated parents, the Partnership for Drug-Free Kids is the nonprofit dedicated to helping families struggling with their son or daughter’s substance use.
+With partners in science, business, education, government, as well as fellow nonprofits and dedicated parents, the Partnership for Drug-Free Kids is the nonprofit dedicated to helping families whose son or daughter is struggling with substance use.